Flow-IPC/ipc/README.md

 - On the right -- zooming into a single *channel*; and how it transmits data of various kinds, especially without copying (therefore at high speed).
   - "capnp" stands for [Cap'n Proto](https://capnproto.org/language.html).
-  - This diagram is arguably too "busy."
-If so: Please do not worry about the details.
-It is a *survey* of what and how one *could* transmit via Flow-IPC; different details might appeal to different users.
+  - This diagram is a *survey* of what and how one *could* transmit via Flow-IPC; different details might appeal to different users.
   - Ultimately, if you've got a message or data structure to share between processes, Flow-IPC will let you do it with a few lines of code.